- What is BBVA's business model and international footprint?

 • Sell to BBVA the free subscription rights allocated in the capital increase (in the exercise of the free allocation right commitment undertaken by the Bank) and receive the dividend in cash after deducting the tax withholding.

-• Sell on the stock exchange the free subscription rights allocated in the capital increase during the trading period.
-This option is also not subject to tax withholding.
+• Sell the free subscription rights allocated to you in the share capital increase on the stock market, during the trading period; you receive the amount in cash after deducting tax withholding.

 - What is the dividend yield on BBVA shares?